$0 Idaho Dispute Letter Starter Kit

 Related Services at Charter Schools

 Related services — speech therapy, occupational therapy, physical therapy, psychological counseling — are sometimes harder to access at charter schools because the schools don't have these professionals on staff.
-Legally, this is the charter's problem to solve, not yours.
-The IEP determines what services are needed; the school (or authorizing district) figures out how to deliver them.
+Legally, this is the responsible LEA's obligation to solve, not yours.
+If the charter operates within an authorizing district's LEA, the authorizing district remains responsible for ensuring FAPE.
+The IEP determines what services are needed; the responsible LEA figures out how to deliver them.

 If you're told a related service can't be provided "because the charter doesn't have that type of therapist," ask for that statement in writing and request a Prior Written Notice.
 Then request a clarification from the authorizing district on how related services are delivered.
 If neither entity can explain a coherent delivery plan, a state complaint is the appropriate next step.